-According to the Environmental Protection Law of the PRC (《中華人民共和國環境保護法》), amended on 24 April 2014 and with such amendment effective on 1 January 2015, pollution prevention infrastructures in the construction projects shall comply with the approved documents concerning environmental impact assessment, and shall be designed, built and commissioned together with the principal part of the project.
+According to the Environmental Protection Law of the PRC\ (《中華人民共和國環境保護 法》), amended on 24 April 2014 and with such amendment effective on 1 January 2015, pollution prevention infrastructures in the construction projects shall comply with the approved documents concerning environmental impact assessment, and shall be designed, built and commissioned together with the principal part of the project.
 Enterprises and institutions and other manufacturer and operators that discharge pollutants into the environment, shall take measures to prevent and control pollution and hazards caused to the environment by exhaust gas, waste water, waste residue, medical waste, dust, malodorous gases, radioactive substance, and noise, vibration, optical radiation, electromagnetic radiation generated in the course of production, construction and other activities.
 Enterprises and institutions that discharge pollutants shall establish environmental protection responsibility system and specify the responsibilities of the people-in-charge of the entities and relevant personnel.
 The enterprises are required to discharge pollutants in accordance with requirements of pollutant discharge license.

-In accordance with the Environmental Impact Assessment Law of the PRC (《中華人民共和國環境影響評價法》), promulgated on 28 October 2002 and effective as from 1 September 2009, and the Administration Rules on Environmental Protection of Construction Projects (《建設項目環境保護管理條例》), which effective as from 29 December 1998, and the Measures for the Administration of Examination and Approval of Environmental Protection Facilities of Construction Projects (《建設項目竣工環境保護驗收管理辦法》), which was promulgated on 27 December 2001 and became effective on 1 February 2002, require enterprises planning construction projects to engage qualified professional institution to provide assessment reports on the environmental impact of such projects.
-The assessment report must be approved by the competent environmental protection authorities prior to commencement of any construction work.
-Enterprises must file an application for examination and acceptance of the environmental protection facilities upon the completion of the construction project.
+In accordance with the Environmental Impact Assessment Law of the PRC\ (《中華人民共和國環境影響評價法》), promulgated on 28 October 2002 and effective as from 1 September 2003, and the Administration Rules on Environmental Protection of Construction Projects\ (《建設項目環境保護管理條例》), which effective as from 29 November 1998, and the Measures for the Administration of Examination and Approval of Environmental Protection Facilities of Construction Projects\ (《建設項目竣工環境保護驗收管理辦法》), which was promulgated on 27 December 2001 and became effective on 1 February 2002, require enterprises planning construction projects to engage qualified professional institution to provide assessment reports on the environmental protection authorities prior to commencement of any construction work.
+Enterprises must file an application for examination and acceptance of the environmental protection of the construction project.
 A construction project may be formally put into production or use only if the corresponding environmental protection facilities have passed the acceptance examination.